turingschool-examples/backend_mod_1_prework/day_5/questions.md

 ### 1. What questions do you still have about hashes?

-Can I make an array of hashes?cs
+Can I make an array of hashes?